 FAQPage type here (line

-11) for Google to recognise it as an FAQ page.
+11) for Google to recognize it as an FAQ page.
 The code in lines

-look at rest in detail, so the post doesn't get too long.
-Open up the other SEO posts mentioned earlier
+won't look at rest in detail, so the post doesn't get too long.
+Open up the other SEO posts

 That was the last component which we needed to add.
 Let's do some testing next.